What is a Trade Deficit?

-- According to some economist, GDP and employment can get impact due to a large deficit.
+- According to some economists, GDP and employment can get an impact due to a large deficit.

 - In a real-world scenario, currencies are not as free to float as usually economists claim.
 Sometimes, they are manipulated by the governments for their own benefit.

 - Trade Deficit leads to a lower value of the USD in the currency market.
 It implies a rise in the costs of imported goods and causes inflation.

 - It attracts more foreign ownership of our assets and companies which create more sites of investment for them.

 - For a short duration, it is not as bad but sustained deficits impact the future.

 Key Point Due to Trade Deficit

-- The United State, which is known as the world’s largest deficit nation. has proven these theories wrong.
+- The United States, which is known as the world’s largest deficit nation. has proven these theories wrong.
 Due to its special status in the world and the dollar as the world reserve currency.

 - Smaller countries are highly impacted due to its negative effects that trade deficit brings a certain period of time.
 While proponent alleges that any negative effect of deficit recovers with respect to change in time.

 - Large trade deficit largely affects the consumer preferences which is mitigated in the long run.